Vikas Krishan Yadav

 Vikas Krishan Yadav (born 10 February 1992) is an Indian boxer from Bhiwani district in Haryana, the hub of some of India's best boxers.
 He won a gold medal in the 2010 Asian Games in the Lightweight category and a gold medal in 75 kg weight category at the 2018 Commonwealth Games.
-He is one of the best boxers of India.
-He also boxed professionally.
+He is the first Indian male boxer to win gold medals at both the Asian and Commonwealth Games.

 Due to the ban on the Boxing Federation of India in 2015, Vikas competed at the World and Asian Championships under the AIBA flag.
 Vikas Krishan Yadav is the second Indian boxer after Olympian Vijender Singh to qualify for Olympics for the third time.

 Personal life and family

 Yadav was born in Singhwa Khas village in Hisar district.
 His father, Krishan Kumar, is an employee in the Electricity Department.
 In 1994 he came to Bhiwani along with his father, who was transferred to this city by his workplace.
 In 2003, at the age of 10, Yadav joined the Bhiwani Boxing Club.
 Later, he received training at the Army Sports Institute Pune.

 After his premature exit from the 2012 Olympics, Yadav took a year off from boxing and focussed on completing his education at the Kurukshetra University and his training with the Haryana State Police.
 Presently, Yadav is an ACP in Haryana Police.